decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Inputs:

-- PK (REQUIRED), octet string, representing the public key of the Signer of the form outputted by the SkToPk operation.
+- PK (REQUIRED), an octet string, representing the public key of the Signer of the form outputted by the SkToPk operation.
 - (Q_1, Q_2) (REQUIRED), points of G1 (the first 2 points returned from
                          create_generators).
 - H_Points (REQUIRED), array of points of G1.
-- header (OPTIONAL), octet string.
+- header (OPTIONAL), an octet string.
 If not supplied, it must default to the empty octet string ("").

 Parameters:

-- ciphersuite_id, octet string.
+- ciphersuite_id, an octet string.
 The unique ID of the ciphersuite.

 Outputs: